 I am very much into the photography world.
 As to the date, I own a Sony α7III, and I love to shoot with an 18-35mm lens.
 You can check some of my pictures below.

-In a very different scenario, I am a backpack traveler, I try to explore different places as much as possible, a gym enthusiast with empirical background, an not-so-pro player of Ultimate Frisbee, and I try to maintain my life eating as healthy as possible.
+In a very different scenario, I am a backpack traveler, I try to explore different places as much as possible, a gym enthusiast with empirical background, and a not-so-pro Ultimate Frisbee player.